openenclave/openenclave/docs/GettingStartedDocs/GettingStarted.Windows.md

 1. Under the File menu, select Open > CMake...
 2. Open the CMakeLists.txt at the root of your Open Enclave repo (e.g. C:\openenclave\CMakeLists.txt)
-3. The CMake menu option should appear when it detects a valid CMake project is loaded.
+3. The CMake menu option should appear when it detects that a valid CMake project is loaded.
 VS2017 will then recursively walk the repo directory structure and generate a cache for the project to display Intellisense.
 4. Open Enclave is only supported for 64-bit.
 By default the `x64-Debug` configuration is selected.